Are you an adviser? Go to Unbiased Pro

 Charges levied by pension plans are also important.

-Consolidating could mean eliminating higher-charging plans (typically older ones), but it is not always easy to find information on the costs of a particular pension plan.
+Consolidating pensions could mean eliminating higher-charging plans (typically older ones), but it is not always easy to find information on the costs of a particular pension plan.

 3. Making life easier

-Administration is easier if you don’t have to deal with many pension plans – for example, with changes of address and dealing with annual paperwork.
+Administration is easier if you don’t have to deal with many pension plans.
+For example, with changes of address and dealing with annual paperwork.

 Also it may be easier to turn your pension into an income at retirement if you have fewer plans to deal with.